top of page

 • Noise sensitivity (e.g., fireworks, vacuum cleaners)

-• Difficulty adapting to change (like moving homes or vet visits)
+• Difficulty adapting to changes, like moving homes or vet visits

 • Fear-based aggression